 Dr. Schreiber said the institute assesses program effectiveness by evaluating how workers feel within the organization's culture and whether they find a sense of purpose in their roles — both essential factors in improving retention.

-"The reason that we're so grateful and proud of the work that Martin and his team does is because our careers want to serve a greater purpose than themselves," said Mr. Till.
+"We're so grateful for the work Martin and his team does, because it connects our caregivers to a greater purpose," said Mr. Till.

 Dr. Schreiber said the institute enables him to assess an employee's "presence" in terms of the focus they bring to the task at hand.
 He noted a study by Harvard psychologists Matthew Killingsworth and Daniel Gilbert, published in Science in 2010, that found people spend approximately 46.9% of their day contemplating something outside of their current activity.